Jarrod Emerson’s Tribute to Richard Attenborough

 Part 7: CRY FREEDOM (1987)

 In Cry Freedom, Attenborough has reunited with most of his Gandhi crew.
 George Fenton and Jonas Gwangwa collaborate to create a beautiful orchestral score, with haunting South African roots.
 Cinematographer Ronnie Taylor impeccably captures gorgeous African locations.
 Both dramatically and ascetically, Cry Freedom is an artistic triumph.
 I regret to say that before viewing Cry Freedom, my knowledge of Stephen Biko was minimal, and many people I have spoken to had never heard of him.
 While Apartheid ended over two decades ago, I urge all to never forget history; we may be doomed to repeat it.
-To quote Peter Gabriel’s 1980 protest anthem, Biko, “you can blow out a candle, but you can’t blow out a fire…” Thankfully, Donald Woods saw to it that Biko and his cause spread like a wildfire, and then Richard Attenborough spread the word through his art in making this powerful film.
+To quote Peter Gabriel’s 1980 “Biko” — an incredible anti-apartheid anthem—“You can blow out a candle, but you cannot blow out a fire.”
+Thankfully, Donald Woods saw to it that Biko and his cause spread like a wildfire, and then Richard Attenborough spread the word through his art in making this powerful film.

 © Jarrod Emerson (12/10/16) FF2 Media